Tsinghua University

+Since the university was established in 1911, it has produced notable leaders in science, engineering, politics, business, and academia.

 History

 Early 20th century (1911–1949)

 Tsinghua University was established in Beijing during a tumultuous period of national upheaval and conflicts with foreign powers which culminated in the Boxer Rebellion, an uprising against foreign influence in China.
 After the suppression of the revolt by a foreign alliance including the United States, the ruling Qing dynasty was required to pay indemnities to alliance members.
-US Secretary of State John Hay suggested that the US$30 million Boxer indemnity allotted to the United States was excessive.
-After much negotiation with Qing ambassador Liang Cheng, US president Theodore Roosevelt obtained approval from the United States Congress in 1909 to reduce the indemnity payment by US$10.8 million, on the condition that the funds would be used as scholarships for Chinese students to study in the United States.
+United States Secretary of State John Hay suggested that the US$30 million Boxer indemnity allotted to the United States was excessive.
+After much negotiation with Qing ambassador Liang Cheng, president of the United States Theodore Roosevelt obtained approval from the United States Congress in 1909 to reduce the indemnity payment by US$10.8 million, on the condition that the funds would be used as scholarships for Chinese students to study in the United States.

 Using this fund, the Tsinghua College (清華學堂 (Qīnghuá Xuétáng)) was established in Beijing, on 29 April 1911 on the site of a former royal garden to serve as a preparatory school for students the government planned to send to the United States.
 Faculty members for sciences were recruited by the YMCA from the United States, and its graduates transferred directly to American schools as juniors upon graduation.
 The motto of Tsinghua, "Self-Discipline and Social Commitment", was derived from a 1914 speech by prominent scholar and faculty member Liang Qichao, in which he quoted the I Ching to describe a notion of the ideal gentleman.

 In 1925, the school established its own four-year undergraduate program and started a research institute on Chinese studies.
-In 1928, Tsinghua changed its name to National Tsing Hua University.
+In 1928, the school changed its name to National Tsinghua University.

 During the Second Sino-Japanese War, many Chinese universities were forced to evacuate their campuses to avoid the Japanese invasion.
-In 1937, Tsinghua University, along with Peking University and Nankai University, merged to form the Changsha Temporary University in Changsha, which later became the National Southwestern Associated University in Kunming, Yunnan province.
-With the surrender of occupying Japanese forces at the end of World War II, Tsinghua University resumed operations in Beijing.
+In 1937, Tsinghua University, Peking University and Nankai University merged to form the National Changsha Temporary University, located in Changsha, Hunan.
+The merged university later became the National Southwestern Associated University, located in Kunming, Yunnan.
+The Tsinghua University section of the merged university returned to Beijing at the end of World War II.